Financial-Times/dotcom-page-kit/packages/dotcom-ui-polyfill-service/readme.md

 This package is integrated with the [shell component].
 A set of predefined Core and Enhanced polyfills will be included in the bootstrap scripts of any application loaded using the [shell component].

-App-specific polyfills can be appended to the predefined polyfills by [passing them as options](../dotcom-ui-shell/readme.md#options) to the [shell component].

 ### Usage without the shell component